Vinnie Pasquantino Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The 10.3 strikeouts per nine innings put together by the Rangers pitching staff ranks fourth in MLB.
+- The pitching staff for the Rangers has a collective 10.3 K/9, the third-best in the league.

-- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.38).
+- The Rangers' 3.40 team ERA ranks fifth across all league pitching staffs.

-- The Rangers allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- The Rangers give up the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- deGrom (1-0) takes the mound for the Rangers to make his third start of the season.
+- Eovaldi (1-1) pitches for the Rangers to make his third start of the season.

-- The righty last appeared on Wednesday against the Baltimore Orioles, when he tossed six innings, allowing one earned run while giving up two hits.
+- His last appearance was on Friday against the Chicago Cubs, when the righty tossed 5 2/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.